-One more secret I want to share with you about this quick lotus stem stir fry.
+I want to share one more secret about this quick lotus stem stir fry.
 You can make it saucier.
 How?

 Watch Crispy Lotus Stem Video